best dragon ball games

 But it’s not just about the character count.
 The combat is fast, fluid, and chaotic in the best way possible.
 Battles take place in massive, fully destructible arenas, so if you’ve ever wanted to send your opponent flying through a mountain DBZ-style, go for it.
 The game also nails the anime’s high-speed, over-the-top combat, complete with beam struggles, teleporting clashes, and ultimate attacks that feel as dramatic as they should.

-Sure, the story mode is basically a greatest-hits recap of the series, but let’s be real—you’re here to throw hands.
+Sure, the story mode is basically a greatest-hits recap of the series, but let’s be real — you’re here to throw hands.
 And in that department, Budokai Tenkaichi 3 delivers.
 It’s still considered one of the best Dragon Ball Z games ever, and for good reason.

 Dragon Ball FighterZ

 Developed by Arc System Works, it combines lightning-fast combat, jaw-dropping visuals, and an easy-to-pick-up-but-hard-to-master playstyle that makes every match feel like an episode straight from the series.
+The 3v3 tag battle system lets you build your dream team, pulling off insane combos and dramatic last-second saves.

 Dragon Ball: Sparking!
 ZERO

 After years of waiting, the Budokai Tenkaichi series finally made a comeback, and Dragon Ball: Sparking!
 ZERO did not disappoint.
-This game takes everything that made the originals great—fast, high-flying combat, massive destructible arenas, and an absurdly large roster—and cranks it up with next-gen power.
+This game takes everything that made the originals great — fast, high-flying combat, massive destructible arenas, and an absurdly large roster — and cranks it up with next-gen power.

 With over 180 characters spanning Dragon Ball Z, Super, and GT, plus stunning visuals powered by Unreal Engine 5, every battle feels like it’s ripped straight from the anime.
 Transform mid-fight, unleash planet-shattering attacks, and relive (or rewrite) some of DBZ’s most legendary moments.
-The combat is easy to pick up but packed with depth, making it fun for casual players and competitive fighters alike.

 Dragon Ball Legends